anastasiaOst/anastasiaOst/README.md

 ### Hi there 👋
 ### I am Anastasia Ostapenko, beginner developer from Ukraine 😊
-### I want to find a starter company for my career. І am ready to work non-standard work schedule.
-I want to study and develop in this specialty.
+### I want to find a starter company for my career.
 ### How to contact me?
 ###   ✔️ telegram: @Anastasia_Ost